yudai1204/nasa-hackathon-2023-yokohama/README.md

 ## About this project

-This is a project that is made for `NASA Space Apps Challange 2023`.
+This is a webapp project made for `NASA Space Apps Challange 2023`.
-We produce a moonquake map with the SPA.
+We produce a moonquake map with SPA.
 You can combine 2D and 3D moonquake information with large amounts of data!

-Click [here](https://www.spaceappschallenge.org/2023/challenges/make-a-moonquake-map-20/) to view the page of this theme (NASA's opage).
+Click [here](https://www.spaceappschallenge.org/2023/challenges/make-a-moonquake-map-20/) to view the page of this theme (NASA's page).

 ### VIEW DEMO